Flamenco

 enabled: false

-The “work on shared storage” approach has the downside that render jobs are not fully separated from each other.
+This “work on shared storage” approach has the downside that render jobs are not fully separated from each other.
 For example, when you change a texture while a render job is running, the subsequently rendered frames will be using that altered texture.
-If this is an issue for you, and you cannot use the Shaman Storage System, the approach described in this section is for you.
+If this is an issue for you, keep reading.

 shared_storage_path: S:\Flamenco